 According to the back of the book:

-Dagger Magic is the fourth book in the series.
-The other books are The Adept, The Adept: The Lodge of the Lynx, The Adept: The Templar Treasure and Death of the Adept.
-There's also Lammas Night, short stories in two anthologies, The Temple and the Stone and The Temple and the Crown set in the same world.
+Death of An Adept is the final book in the series.
+The first books are: The Adept, The Adept: Lodge of the Lynx, The Adept: The Templar Treasure and Dagger Magic.
+Also in the same world are short stories in two anthologies edited by Katherine Kurtz, Lammas Night and, set during the Middle Ages, The Temple and the Stone, and The Temple and the Crown.

 It had been long enough since the last time I read Death of an Adept that I'd forgotten a lot of the details, such as the fact that John Graham from Lammas Night has a part in this book as well.
 I'd thought it was just the third book in the Adept series that he came in (as well as one of the short stories), so that made it almost like reading the book for the first time.
 Always a neat thing to have happen.

 Although this book winds up the series (and does so in a very dramatic fashion) the authors left a possible hint for more books.
 I just wish they'd followed through with other books.
 Perhaps though, this is a good end.
 After all, Adam is set to be married, Peregrine is married, and they'd have to find a new villain to write.
 More books might be a let down, although I think I'd gladly read them.

 Overall, I really like this series, although there are one or two little things that niggled on this read through, namely that nearly everyone, when introduced to the supernatural and the psychic believed immediately.
 There seemed to be no skepticism on the part of any characters.